undert03/vera-blueiris/README.md

 *It is very important to put the space in between the Vera IP and Sensor ID
 ```
-- That is it once you have entered all this you can hit the "Test" button in the bottom left hand corner of Blue Iris

-and if you go into Vera and see that motion sensor it should then trigger red for 30 secs and then shut off.
+- That is it once you have entered all this you can hit the "Test" button in the bottom left hand corner of Blue Iris.
+If you go into Vera and see that motion sensor it should then trigger red for 30 secs and then shut off.

 - If everything works you can then OK and OK out of the camera properties settings